-- o Quality of treatment
+- Quality of treatment

-- o Questions asked
+- Questions asked

-- o Answers given
+- Answers given

 - Medication management

 - Hospital discharge

+- Hospital length of stay

 For all categories, patients could rate their hospital stay from 1 to 5, 5 being the highest grade possible.
 For the first question, patients were asked how satisfied they were with their quality of treatment in general.
 Questions asked assesses whether patients had the possibility to ask questions of the medical staff.
 Answers given asks the patient if they received satisfying and understandable answers to their questions.
 Medication management relates to whether the use of medication at home was explained to the patient in an understandable way.
-Finally, patients were asked about their experience with the organization of their hospital discharge.
+Hospital discharge evaluates the patients experience of the discharge process.
+Finally, patients were asked about their perception of the length of stay in the hospital.